 Speckled Trout Fishing Made Easy

-The Speckled Trout fishing is getting better as we slip into the cooler days of Fall in the Low Country of South Carolina.
+The Speckled Trout fishing is great in the winter months in the Low Country of South Carolina.
 As always, Captain Kevin Blair of Charleston shares a simple, but highly effective way to fish for Specs.
 According to him it’s more about the bait and less about the tactic.